pavelbjfrog/Evidence-Examples/README.md

 * Make sure the following repository variables are configured in GitHub settings:
   * ARTIFACTORY_URL (location of your Artifactory installation)
   * BUILD_NAME (planned name for the build of the Docker image)
   * BUNDLE_NAME (planned name for the Release Bundle created from the build)
+  * APPLICATION_NAME (planned name for the application you build)
+  * ARTIFACTORY_PROJECT_KEY (planned name for the application you build)
+  * DEV_GENERIC (planned name for the development generic repository)
+  * DEV_LOCAL planned name for the development docker local repository)
+  * DEV_VIRTUAL planned name for the development docker virtual repository

 * Make sure the following repository secrets are configured in GitHub settings:
   * ARTIFACTORY_ACCESS_TOKEN (access token used for authentication)
   * JF_USER (your username in Artifactory)